mjl-p4/accelerated_io_tools/README.md

 ```

 ## Formally:
 All parameters are supplied as `key=value` strings.
-The `num_attributes` as well as `path` or `paths` must always be specified:
+The `num_attributes` and either `path` or `paths` must always be specified:
 ```
 aio_input('parameter=value', 'parameter2=value2;value3',...)
 ```

 ### Load from one or multiple files:
 * `path=/path/to/file`: the absolute path to load from.
-Assumed to be on instance 0, if set.
+Assumed to be on the coordinator instance.
 If the operator encounters a string without '=' it uses that as path.
 * `paths=/path/to/file1;/path/to/file2`: semicolon-seprated list of paths for loading from multiple fs devices.

-If `paths` is used, then `instances` must be used to specify the loading instances:
+If `paths` is used, then `instances` must be used to specify the loading instance identifiers:
 * `instances=0;1;...`: semicolon-separated list of instance ids, in the same order as `paths`.
 Must match the number of `paths` and contain unique ids.
-By default, the file will be read from instance 0.

 ### File format settings:
 * `num_attributes=N`: number of columns in the file (at least on the majority of the lines).
 Required.